ArindamChetia/Tickeflow/README.md

 🎟️ Tickeflow (Event Management & Ticketing System)

-A robust, production-ready Spring Boot application for managing events and ticket bookings — equipped with PDF ticket generation and email notifications.
+A robust Spring Boot application for managing events and ticket bookings — equipped with PDF ticket generation and email notifications.

 ✨ Features
 * ✅ Event Management: Create, list, and search events by title or location